 Who We Are & What We Believe

 Rock Church Academy is an interdenominational, independent Christian educational institution, incorporated as a non-profit organization under the laws of the State of Maryland.
+Rock Church Academy adheres to the tennents of faith of Rock City Church.
 We open our doors to families of neighboring churches and local surrounding communities who desire a private Christian education, and the academic programs of excellence that we offer here at RCA.
 We believe that the school is an extension of both home and church in its objective to train up children “in the way they should go.”

 Our well-rounded instructional approach fosters critical thinking, communication, character development, learning through play, and STEAM (Science, Technology, Engineering, Arts, Math) in a safe, nurturing learning environment.
 Our building’s theatrical design, newly renovated classrooms and private campus, surrounded by 8 acres of nature, enable us to place an instructional emphasis on the arts, environment and caring for creation.